 Types of Commercial resources

-Secondary Commercial activities: These commercial activities done by using the Secondary Resources.
+- Secondary Commercial activities: These commercial activities done by using Secondary Resources.

 Agricultural products and their distribution inland (major cities only) and utilization (abroad)